Getting to The Joan

 City Rail trains and Blue Mountains services arrive at and depart from Penrith Station.
-Timetables are available from the City Rail website.
-The Joan Sutherland Performing Arts Centre is a short five minute walk from Penrith Station via Penrith Plaza.
+Timetables are available from the Transport NSW website.
+The Joan Sutherland Performing Arts Centre is a short walk from Penrith Station via Penrith Plaza.

 Traveling from Sydney and the Blue Mountains, take the Mulgoa Road exit from the M4.
 Continue along Mulgoa Road and turn into High Street.